kennethjiang/Teleport-NSLog/README.md

 1. Login to aggregator

-2. All captured log files are stored in Teleport/SimpleAggregator/logs, by the file name of device UUID.
+2. All captured log files are stored in Teleport-NSLog/SimpleAggregator/logs, by the file name of device UUID.

-    `cd Teleport/SimpleAggregator/logs && ls`
+    `cd Teleport-NSLog/SimpleAggregator/logs && ls`

-*Note: Teleport will NOT redirect stdout or stderr when the app runs in Xcode, so that NSLog will still write messages to Xcode console window.
+*Note: Teleport-NSLog will NOT redirect stdout or stderr when the app runs in Xcode, so that NSLog will still write messages to Xcode console window.
 To override this behavior, uncomment `// TELEPORT_DEBUG = YES;`.

 Testing aggregator
 ----------------

-By default, Teleport only sends NSLog messages to aggregator when app runs in user's devices.
+By default, Teleport-NSLog only sends NSLog messages to aggregator when app runs in user's devices.
 It does nothing when app is launched in Xcode, and therefore the aggregator will receive nothing.

 It is a frequently-asked question: how do I test aggregator before I release my app?
 The answer is: you don't need to because SimpleAggregator just works.
 But if you insist, or you use your own aggregator, there are 2 options to test aggregator: